View Larger Map

 Vietnam Mission Initiative

 Vietnam is a socialist republic that has experienced more than its fair share of conflict.
 Colonized by France in the mid-19th century, it was occupied by Japan during World War II.
 After that war, a protracted war of liberation expelled the French.
-The country was divided into North and South, which engaged in protracted warfare involving other countries, including the United States on the side of the South.
-That war ended in 1975 with a northern victory.
+The country was divided into North and South, which engaged in protracted warfare involving other countries, including the United States on the side of the South, until 1975.
 Long isolated from the rest of the world, the united Vietnam became a part of the world economic system in the late 1980s, and the World Trade Organization in 2007.

 United Methodist mission work in Vietnam began in 2002 with the placement of a missionary couple, who had left as refugees years earlier.
 Since then, the growth of our mission work in Vietnam has been phenomenal, with the main focus on the Mekong Delta region south of Ho Chi Minh City.
 The mission also extends into the central and northern regions.